nextflow-io/nextflow/docs/config.md

 `azure.managedIdentity.clientId`
 : Specify the client ID for an Azure [managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview).
 See {ref}`azure-managed-identities` for more details.

+`azure.managedIdentity.system`
+: When `true`, use the system-assigned [managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) to authenticate Azure resources.
+See {ref}`azure-managed-identities` for more details.

 `azure.registry.server`
 : Specify the container registry from which to pull the Docker images (default: `docker.io`).